Disputes among company shareholders, and between shareholders and company leadership, are not uncommon.

 Where a shareholder is also a director, such conduct also may amount to a breach of a director’s duty.

-Our civil litigation lawyers have experience:
+Our commercial litigation lawyers have experience:

 In some cases, applying to Court itself can be the step that is needed to reopen negotiations.